SherG/sherrieg/content/blog/desantis-state-guard/index.md

 The folks there were warm and welcoming and Alpha's captain was instantly likeable, a military vet, and natural leader.
 I decided to join, and took the pledge.

-The state guard provides light support services to the National Guard so that it can focus on urgent priorities.
+The state guard provides support services to the National Guard so that it can focus on urgent priorities.
+And its mission is humanitarian.

 Unlike the National Guard, you can't be drafted into a war and you can quit, for any reason, at any time.
+But you are asked to serve for a given time frame (such as 3 years), which varies depending on the state.

 <img src="https://res.cloudinary.com/icecloud7/image/upload/f_auto/v1663432292/vdf-alpha-company-blackhorse-sherrie-gossett_wgpeql.png" />
 <figcaption><small>Above: Top two photos: Some of my Alpha Company colleagues (my captain is at left) during a training event we did at a National Guard facility.
 Bottom right: We're on active duty in Richmond.</small> </figcaption>